rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 cellCenterCalcSun.Update()
 ```

-As you can see its as simple as VKT gets.
+As you can see this is as simple as VKT gets.
 We merely create a [`vtkCellCenters`](http://www.vtk.org/doc/nightly/html/classvtkCellCenters.html) object under `cellCenterCalcSun`, and connect its input with `sun.GetOutput()`.
 Upon using `Update`, the calculation is complete.

 Now let us visualize those points using the `addPoint` and `vtk_show` helper functions: